Port of Montréal’s Grand Quai and Cruise Terminal

-At a time when the creation of public spaces is increasingly important, the firm restored a pier and transformed it into an exceptional riverwalk that was integrated into the existing pedestrian network built up over the past few decades alongside the Saint Lawrence River.
-As well, the Iberville Passenger Terminal, built in 1967 on the pier, was completely renovated in order to welcome cruise passengers arriving in Montréal with modern facilities and a first impression worthy of Québec’s largest city.
-Alexandra Pier is now named Grand Quai – Port of Montréal.
+The Iberville Passenger Terminal, built in 1967 on the pier, was completely renovated in order to welcome cruise passengers arriving in Montréal with modern facilities and a first impression worthy of Québec’s largest city.
+The former Alexandra Pier is now named Grand Quai – Port of Montréal.

 Electromechanical